christian-m02/Udacity-Deep-RL-Project-2-Continuous-Control/README.md

 The task is episodic, and in order to solve the environment, the agent must get an average score of +30 over 100 consecutive episodes.

 The ipython notebook `Parameter_Study.ipynb` contains the study of the hyperparameters of the DDPG Agent for performing this task.
 As an outcome of this parameter study, two successful DDPG agents along with their respective hyperparameter settings are given in `Continuous_Control.ipynb`.
-For a discussion of the findings and assessment of the agents see the `Report.pdf'.
+For a discussion of the findings and assessment of the agents see the `Report.pdf`.
+The model weights of the Actor and Critic are stored in `checkpoint_Agent_1_actor.pth`, `checkpoint_Agent_1_critic.pth` and `checkpoint_Agent_2_actor.pth`, `checkpoint_Agent_2_critic.pth` for Agents 1 and 2, respectively.